 Legal Help To Secure A Temporary Work Visa

-The Law Offices of Adam Green has a strong focus on employment-based immigration law, including visa applications for temporary workers.
+The Law Offices of Paul Herzog has a strong focus on employment-based immigration law, including visa applications for temporary workers.
 We help people with specialized skills or experience obtain authorization to enter the United States to work.
 We also help foreign students convert from F-1 visas to H-1B work visas to continue their professional training and career development.

-You will work directly with attorneys Adam Green or Paul Herzog.
+You will work directly with attorney Paul Herzog.
 They have 35 years of combined experience in U.S. employment-based immigration law, including all categories of nonimmigrant visas for temporary workers.
 Our Los Angeles firm assists foreign nationals throughout the United States.
 Call 844-859-8146 for a free initial consultation.

 Postgraduation Work Visa Options (H-1B)

 The H-1B visa is for nonimmigrants in specialty occupations.
-The Law Offices of Adam Green has assisted foreign nationals in many professional fields with applications for H-1B.
+The Law Offices of Paul Herzog has assisted foreign nationals in many professional fields with applications for H-1B.
 Many of our clients are already in the United States under F-1 student visas.

 While you are in F-1 practical training status, you may apply for the H-1B work visa.
 This visa is what 95% of foreign students who wish to work in the U.S. obtain while they are in F-1 optional practical training status (OPT).
 This visa category is reserved for people who have at least a bachelor’s degree from anywhere in the world and have a job offer that requires the particular degree that they already possess.